VSCode Project Dashboard

 VSCode Project Dashboard is a Visual Studio Code extension that lets you organize your projects in a speed-dial like manner.
 Pin your frequently visited folders, files, and SSH remotes onto a dashboard to access them quickly.

-The dashboard is a dedicated UI that can be opened using a command or CTRL + F1 and configured to open automatically.
+The dashboard is a dedicated UI that can be opened using a command or ctrl + F1 and configured to open automatically.
 Clicking a project opens it in the current window, while ctrl + click (cmd + click on Mac) opens it in a new window.

 Good to know

-The dashboard can be configured and customized using the vscode configuration:
+The dashboard can be configured and customized using the VSCode configuration:

-By default, dashboard uses only colors defined by the theme, which was tested against all default themes.
+By default, the dashboard uses only colors defined by the theme, which was tested against all default themes.
 If you use a custom theme and see the dashboard's colors unfit, you can change them in the settings (Settings > Dashboard).
-Following settings can be changed to any css color (name, hex, rgba, hsl, var) or left empty (for default):
+Following settings can be changed to any CSS color (name, hex, rgba, hsl, var) or left empty (for default):